The History of Swimming

 |

-Modern History of Swimming One observer found their swimming "totally un-European," declaring that the Indians "thrashed the water violently with their arms, like sails of a windmill, and beat downward with their feet, blowing with force and forming grotesque antics."
-Even though the style of Flying Gull and Tobacco was considerably faster, it was not copied, and British swimmers continued paddling along in their accustomed manner.
-It was not until some forty years later that the Indians' "totally un-European" style was reintroduced as the crawl: a stroke so rapid that it revolutionized competitive swimming.
 Yet this revolutionary advancement was really centuries old.
 The original inhabitants of the Americas, West Africa and some Pacific islands had been using a the of crawl for generations, while Europeans had limited their swimming to the breast and side strokes essentially modifications of what must have been man's first method of keeping his head above water: the "dog stroke" learned from animals.
-Although this four-legged paddling style came naturally to many animals, it was at best for man a churning, thrashing and tiring means of getting from one bank of a river to the other. |
+Although this four-legged paddling style came naturally to many animals, it was at best for man a churning, thrashing and tiring means of getting from one bank of a river to the other.